ogorton/dmscatter/docs/source/5_details.md

 $$
-where $\hat{c}^\dagger_a$ is the fermion creation operator (with good angular momentum quantum numbers), $\tilde{c}_b$ is the time-reversed [@edmonds1996angular] fermion destruction operator.
+where $\hat{c}^\dagger_a$ is the fermion creation operator (with good angular momentum quantum numbers), $\tilde{c}_b$ is the time-reversed[@edmonds1996angular] fermion destruction operator.
 Here the matrix element is reduced in angular momentum but not isospin, and so are in proton-neutron format.
-These density matrices are the product of a many-body code, in our case BIGSTICK [@BIGSTICK1,@BIGSTICK2], although one could use one-body density matrices, appropriately formatted, from any many-body code.
+These density matrices are the product of a many-body code, in our case BIGSTICK[@BIGSTICK1;@BIGSTICK2], although one could use one-body density matrices, appropriately formatted, from any many-body code.

 ## Electroweak matrix elements
-To compute the matrix elements of the electroweak operators in a harmonic oscillator basis, we use the derivations from [@DONNELLY1979103].
+To compute the matrix elements of the electroweak operators in a harmonic oscillator basis, we use the derivations from[@DONNELLY1979103].
 Namely, equations (1a) - (1f) and (3a) - (3d), which express the necessary geometric matrix elements in terms of matrix elements of the spherical Bessel functions.
 Here, we write out the remaining explicit formulas for obtaining matrix elements